francescomazzini/Jubble/README.md

 - File I/O
 - Serialization (to JSON, XML, CSV) to store game progress (Jackson)
 - Deserialization (from JSON, XML, CSV) to recover game progress (Jackson)
-- Multithreading
+- Multithreading: needed to manage the communication with the user through an UI and to let the Balance being incremented every second.
+There are also Deamons in the JAVAFX part which updates label, working as graphic threads.
 - Resource sharing (between threads): In Balance class.
 - Test hooks (@beforeAll, @beforeEach. . . )
 - Singleton pattern: Balance class.
-- Builder pattern: Made possible to reduce the constructor parameters of the Generator class.
+- Builder pattern: used to reduce the constructor parameters of the Generator class.

 ## User Interfaces

 ### JavaFX
 JavaFX provides a graphics user interface of the game.
-To realize it we used SceneBuilder to generate a main structure so that was summarized in a unique fxml and the other things were instead created through code.
+To realize it, we used SceneBuilder to generate a main structure so that was summarized in a unique fxml and the other things were instead created through code.
 In this way the graphic tends to adapt to the program as more as possible.
-Thanks to this "expandibility" feature it is much simple to make the number of generators being more or less (it is only needed to modify the Settings class adding more Generators, to add a new image for that generator and the job it is done!
+Thanks to this "expandibility" feature it is much simple to make the number of generators being more or less (it is only needed to modify the Settings class adding more Generators, add a new image for that generator and the job it is done!
 Remember that you need to restart the game from zero because this is a development edit, so you need to delete your game_progress.json and start the game!
 We have done this also in the youtube video presentation that you can find below).

 #### Explanation of Some Useful Buttons:
-Left Arrow Button: skips to the next page (if there are enough generators to need more than 1 page) Right Arrow Button: skips to the previous page (if you changed page) Shop Button: open the pop up of the scrollable shop.
+Left Arrow Button: skips to the next page (if there are enough generators so that more than 1 page is needed) Right Arrow Button: skips to the previous page (if you changed page)
+Shop Button: open the pop up of the scrollable shop.
 There it is possible to buy generators